lsieun/learn-Ant/G.Package/B.Jar.md

 Java behaves differently with signed JARs, and some applications can break.
 To be sure that this has not happened, we must take the signed JAR file of the diary classes and run our existing tests against it.

-## Testing With Jar Files
+## 7. Testing With Jar Files

 Running JUnit against a signed JAR file, rather than the raw classes, lets us test more things.
-It lets us test that the classes were added to the JAR file, that we’ve remembered to add any resources the application needs, and that the signing process has not broken anything.
+It lets us test (1)that the classes were added to the JAR file<sub>注：第一，class文件没有缺失</sub>, (2)that we’ve remembered to add any resources the application needs<sub>注：第二，资源文件没有缺失</sub>, and (3)that the signing process has not broken anything<sub>注：第三，签名没有破坏Jar文件</sub>.
 It also lets us state that the tests were run against the redistributables, which is something to be proud of.

 It is very easy to test against the JAR file.
 Recall that we set up our classpath for compiling and running tests like this: